Netherlands - Albania / 2016 /

-Rruga is the second film of the series about micro economy and resourcefulness in urban public space, and plays in the streets of the Albanian capital Tirana in Southeastern Europe.
+Rruga is the second film of the series about micro economy and resourcefulness in urban public space, and is set in the streets of Tirana, the capital of Albania in Southeastern Europe.
 Like the first film Jalan (2015) the Tirana episode describes a fictional day.
 Every day street stalls are being rebuilt and taken down, kiosks are opened and closed, vendors stroll the streets finding clients.
 Unintentional compositions, colors, forms and repetitive qualities remind of installations or performance art.
-The audience gets to know the daily routine in Tirana through repetitive activities without explanation nor dialogue.
-The rhythm of the film follows the rhythm of the day.

 Screenings and exhibitions:

 2018 Part of Street vendors: Medellín, Tirana, Johannesburg, Yogyakarta

 2017 Embassy of the Netherlands in Albania, Tirana

 2017 Group exhibition Plateaukunst, Margraten, curated by collector Wanda Reiff

 2017 Institute for Housing and Urban Development Studies, Rotterdam

 2016 Solo exhibition Rruga, Albanian Embassy Art Gallery, Den Haag